SystemRDL/PeakRDL-regblock/docs/architecture.rst

 A second optional read response retiming register can be enabled in-line with the path back to the CPU interface layer.
-This can be useful if the CPU interface protocol used has a fully combinational response path, and needs to be retimed further.
+This can be useful if the CPU interface protocol used has a fully combinational response path, and the design's complexity requires this path to be retimed further.